isomerpages/moe-yuminpri/_our-parents-portal/Sexuality Education.md

  5. The subjects that incorporate topics on sexuality include:

          a.
-Science
+Science<br>
          b.
-Form Teacher Guidance Period (FTGP)

-         c.
 Character and Citizenship Education (CCE)

-**Growing Years (GY) Programme:** “Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package
+**Sexuality Education Lessons:**

  6. The upper primary years mark the onset of puberty.
 With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
 The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
-“Curious Minds” is a response to these challenges.

-7. The Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate changes, build healthy relationships, especially online relationships, and exercise safety.
+Furthermore, our young are also exposed to a wide range of influences that could endanger health and undermine integrity of the family.
+Our students require guidance so that they can respond with discernment to the sexual messages in the media and other sources.

+7. Sexuality Education (SEd) lessons are taught as part of CCE at Primary 5 and 6.
+In SEd, students learn to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.

-Please click [here](/files/Sexuality%20Education%202022.pdf) to view the lesson plan for Primary 5 & 6.
+Please click [here](/files/YMPS%20SEd%20lesson%20plan.pdf) to view the lesson plan for Primary 5 & 6.

 **Information for Parents:**

-Parents may opt their children out of the Growing Years programme, and/or supplementary sexuality education programmes by MOE-approved external providers.
+Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

-Parents who wish to opt their children out of the **Growing Years (GY) programme** need to complete an opt-out form.
-This form will be distributed to parents at the start of the year and is also downloadable [here](/files/opt%20out%20form.pdf).
-The completed opt-out form is to be submitted by ***04/11/2022***.
+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Opt%20out%20form.pdf).
+The completed opt-out form is to be submitted by ***30/06/2023***.

 Parents can contact the school at 67811262 for discussion or to seek clarification about the school’s sexuality education programme.

-Parents, who wish to attend the school sexuality education programmes, should contact the school to make the necessary arrangements